aidyp/adp/content/unlisted/primes.md

 ### your first proof

-This may take a few attempts to grasp.
-Not because it is complicated, but because it requires that we be precise with our language.
-The nature of this precision requires that we use symbols in addition to words.
+Proving something beyond any doubt requires that we be precise with our language.
+The nature of this precision leads us to use symbols instead of words.
 Take the number 6.
 It's made up of two primes, 2 and 3.
-That is, 6 is the product of 2 and 3.
+We can say, "6 is the product of 2 and 3", or we can express the same idea with symbols.

 $$ 6 = 2 * 3 $$

-Another way of writing this is,
+More precisely, "6 is the product of two primes where the first prime is 2 and the second prime is 3".
+A better way of expressing this is,

 $$ 6 = p_1 * p_2 $$